 The Days of Chinese New Year

-Preparations for Chinese New Year begin about a week in advance.
+Preparations for Chinese or Lunar New Year begin about a week in advance.
 For example, foods have to be prepared ahead of time, because traditionally, no cooking takes place during the first five days of the New Year.
 The week prior to the celebration is also a time to buy gifts and to prepare decorations.
 But the most important step in getting ready for New Year is cleaning the house.
 The custom is to sweep dust to the middle of room and out the back door, which symbolizes sweeping away bad luck.
 Residents of a home sometimes clean and paint doorways and windows to welcome good luck in [source: Roth].

 If possible, all who owe money try to settle their debts before the New Year.
 Chinese companies often give New Year bonuses -- a month's wages is typical -- so that workers can pay off debts and have money to buy gifts and food [source: Welch].
 This is also a traditional time to symbolically send the Kitchen God to heaven.
 This domestic deity, represented by a paper image, is burned in order to carry information about the family to the Taoist god known as the Jade Emperor [source: Rabkin].